opayo/test/Requirement1/readme.markdown

 ...........
 ]
 ```
-2) I assume the MySQL database should be installed separately and the access to the instance would be added manually
+2) I assume the MySQL database should be installed separately and the access to the instance would be configured manually

 Installation